Banu Ifran: Before Islam

 Among the Ifran, animism was the principal spiritual philosophy.
 Ifri was also the name of a Berber deity, and their name may have an origin in their beliefs.

 Ifru rites symbolized in caves were held to gain favor or protection for merchants and traders.
 The myth of this protection is befittingly depicted on Roman coins.

 Ifru was regarded as a sun goddess, cave goddess and protector of the home.
 Ifru or Ifran was regarded as a Berber version of Vesta.

-Dehia, usually referred to as The Kahina was the Dejrawa Berber queen, prophetess, and leader of the non-Muslim response to the advancing Arab armies.
+Dihya, usually referred to as the Kahina, was the Jarawa Berber queen, prophetess, and leader of the non-Muslim response to the advancing Arab armies.
 Some historians claim Kahina was Christian, or a follower of the Judaic faith, though few of the Ifran were Christians, even after more than half a millennium of Christianity among the urban populations and the more sedentary tribes.
 Ibn Khaldun simply states that the Ifran were Berbers, and says nothing of their religion before the advent of Islam.